 Now that you have an hourly rate, determine the average amount of time required to make a sale using your current sales process.
 Add up the time spent meeting with clients, managing administrative tasks, communicating via email, preparing proposals, conducting research, and anything else that goes into making that sale.
 In our example, let’s say that number is 15 hours.
 In that case, the total commission on the sale would need to be $435 to cover the costs.

 $29 x 15 = $435

 The target commission for each sale is $435.
-Our sales rep closes slightly more than 11 of these sales each month, or about 138 of them a year, each with an average value of $5,072.
+Let’s imagine this sales rep closes a little over 11 of these sales each month, or about 138 of them a year, each with an average value of $5,072.
 Based on these numbers, his commission rate would be about 8.5% of the gross value of each sale.

 $425 / $5,072 = 8.5%